jaredfholgate/cvservice/README.md

 ### Pre-requisites

-The solution was build with the following tools;
+The solution was built with the following tools;

 1. Visual Studio Enterpise 2017 15.9.5
 2. .Net Core SDK 2.2.102